tjelvar-olsson/biologists-guide-to-computing/source/data-analysis.rst

     0.0

 Loops are really powerful.
-They provide a means to iterate over lots of items and as such to automate repetitive tasks.
+They provide a means to iterate over lots of items and can be used to automate repetitive tasks.

 Creating a sliding window GC-content function